 Combining interior exploration with crafting responses to outer concerns, earthdreaming can be done in bits, as a phase of life, or as a life path.

-The goal of earthdreaming is to envision, tell, and build on new stories for how to come fully, delightfully, and inclusively home to our homeworld as one species among many.
+To envision, tell, and build on new stories and embodied practices for how to come fully, delightfully, and inclusively home to our homeworld as one species among many.

 Who can be an earthdreamer?